Seattle has plenty of desirable neighborhoods to live in, but which ones are the best?

 2. Lower Queen Anne

 Lower Queen Anne is a Seattle neighborhood located just north-west of the Seattle Center at the base of Queen Anne Hill.
 The area features shops, employment centers, and residential districts.
-Home prices in Lower Queen Anne are currently averaging $779,764, according to Zillow.
-That marks a 4% increase since March 2020.
+Home prices in Lower Queen Anne are currently averaging $1,000,00 according to Redfin.
+That marks a 36% increase as of April 2023

 This artsy neighborhood is located on the north bank of the canal and is filled with eclectic indie shops, bars, and unique outdoor sculptures.
 The community is made up largely of tech workers and creative types who enjoy frequenting the neighborhood’s chic eateries.
 Every Sunday, the Fremont Sunday Market is open to residents and visitors and boasts art and global food cuisine.
 The Burke-Gilman Trail located along the canal is a great place to enjoy biking and walking.